EPA Thinking - Becoming Entrustable

 Everything is provided here with free access for a medical school to introduce students to the type of thinking needed to perform the Core Entrustable Professional Activities for Entering Residency (EPAs).
 Residency programs consider all thirteen EPAs to be essential on day 1 of their postgraduate education.
 They are derived from a previously determined set of clincal competencies that are required by the ACGME to evaluate progress of resident physicians in the acquisition of clinical skills.

-- My current goal is to invite all interested institutions to use the materials for conducting trial courses in EPA Thinking and, where the interest permits, to collaborate with me by pooling Quality Improvement survey data to support a publication.
+- The current goal is to invite all interested institutions to use the materials for conducting trial courses in EPA Thinking and, where the interest permits, to collaborate with me by pooling Quality Improvement survey data to support a publication.

 - At the point of publication, appropriate updates will be made to make the contents here consitent with published information.